-According to Maryland Instructions for Form 502, you are required to file a Maryland Income Tax Return if you are or were a Maryland resident, you are required to file a federal return.
+According to Maryland Instructions for Form 502, you are required to file a Maryland Income Tax Return if you are or were a Maryland resident AND you are required to file a federal return.
 You are considered a Maryland resident if your permanent home is or was in Maryland OR your permanent home is outside of Maryland but you maintained a place to live in Maryland for more than 6 months.
 If either of these apply to you, you must file a full year resident return.

 - Head of Household

 - under age 65, Gross Income is at least $20,800

 - age 65 or older, Gross Income is at least $22,650

 - Married Filing Jointly

 - both under age 65, Gross Income is at least $27,700

 - one spouse age 65 or older, Gross Income is at least $29,200

 - both age 65 or older, Gross Income is at least $30,700